amoralesflor01/SICSS_Reddit_Data/README.md

 ## How to run script

 In order to run the script, please open a terminal on your computer then follow the instructions listed below.
+The commands are for **UNIX** systems so they will be different in you are a Windows user.
+I can update them at some point in the future but its likely that I won't so please borrow a Linux computer or Mac for the time being.

 ### Installation